 During the Civil War, Missouri and Tennessee were claimed by both the Union and the Confederacy.
 The Union dominance in each of these states was achieved by a difficult struggle on many fronts, and my great-great-grandfather William Ivans (1842-1908) lived through the most terrifying years of the war in these two states.
 He served for… Read More

-From Minnesota in Three Centuries, 1655-1908: 1858 by Lucius Frederick Hubbard, William Pitt Murray, James Heaton Baker, Warren Upham, Return Ira Holcombe, Frank R. Holmes, 1908, Free Press Printing Company, Mankato, Minnesota.
-The last troops raised in Minnesota for service in the Civil War was the First Regiment of Heavy Artillery, the largest organization in… Read More
+A description of the Civil War unit of my great-great-grandfather Peter Stoltz, from Minnesota in Three Centuries, 1655-1908: 1858 by Lucius Frederick Hubbard, William Pitt Murray, James Heaton Baker, Warren Upham, Return Ira Holcombe, Frank R. Holmes, 1908, Free Press Printing Company, Mankato, Minnesota.
+The last troops raised in Minnesota for service in the Civil… Read More

 My fourth grand-uncle Josef Stoltz, together with a group of German immigrants who served in the Civil War, set up a cemetery and constructed the first Catholic church in Wright County, Minnesota.
 As far as I can tell, the bell they bought still rings from the third Church of St. Peter in Delano, Minnesota.
 I’ve… Read More